erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 ![Screenshots](http://i.imgur.com/kuUYQFY.png)

 Compiz has also a configuration application called Compiz Config Settings Manager.
+That is installed during installation.